UPDATED: October 2, 2020

 If you choose not to take the guided tour, Castello di Amorosa is still a destination worth seeing in Napa Valley.
 Perched on the hillside with a view of the Vaca Mountains in the east, it’s a beautiful spot to just get outside and wander.
 Pigs, chickens, and peacocks roam freely.
 You can also opt for a vineyard tour.
 Allow at least an hour to wander around on your own, or 2 – 3 hours for a full tour with a tasting.

 Castello di Amorosa has been rated one of the top wineries and destinations in Napa Valley numerous times since opening in 2007.
-Not that I’m partial to anything Italian, but it was on the top of my list of places to see in the area.
+Not that I’m partial to anything Italian, but it was at the top of my list of places to see in the area.
 Now that I’ve been there, I’d have to agree.
 For more information visit the website Castello di Amorosa.

 Thanks to the folks at Castello di Amorosa for the opportunity to revisit the castle and try their newest releases.